Sandile Mthethwa

-Sandile Mthethwa (born 14 April 1997) is a South African professional soccer player who plays as a centre-back for Orlando Pirates and formerly the South Africa national football team.
+Sandile Mthethwa (born 14 April 1997) is a South African professional soccer player who plays as a centre-back for AmaZulu and formerly the South Africa national football team.

 Club career

 Mthethwa was born in Ngwelezane, on the outskirts of Empangeni in KwaZulu-Natal.
 Mthethwa started his youth career at Shooting Stars, before playing for Flamengo FC of the SAFA Regional League between 2011 and 2013.
 He signed for the KZN Academy in 2013, and played for partner club Durban FC.

 In May 2015, it was announced that Mthethwa had joined CS Maritimo on a one-year deal, but instead signed for Orlando Pirates in early 2016.
 He joined Richards Bay on loan in summer 2017, where he made 17 league appearances during the 2017–18 season.
 He returned to Richards Bay for a further season in summer 2018, and scored 4 goals across 26 appearances over the course of the 2018–19 season.

 In July 2019, he joined Chippa United on a season-long loan.
 He made 8 appearances for Chippa United across the 2019–20 season.
 He returned to the club on loan for the 2020–21 season.

+In August 2021, it was announced that he had returned to Chippa United on loan for a third season.

+He left Orlando Pirates on 13 December 2024 after agreeing an "amicable separation" with the club.

+Mthethwa signed for AmaZulu on a free transfer four days later.